 As with the Toys Division, the Housewares Division experienced a tough trading environment with stiff competition and rising production costs.
-The turnover of the Division, which amounted to HK\$130 million, was down by HK\$25 million or 16% from last year.
-The Division sustained an operating loss of HK\$29 million compared to a loss of HK\$11 million in the previous year.
+The turnover of the Division, which amounted to HK\$132 million, slightly exceeded the HK\$130 million recorded last year and the operating loss shrank from HK\$29 million to HK\$7 million due to the savings achieved from the closure of Herald Metal Products Company Limited in Shanghai.